Deep4GB/CMPSC472_FinalProject/README.md

 ## Project Goals

 1. **Enhance Daily Task Management:**
-   - **Objective:** Develop a user-friendly interface to enable elderly individuals to easily add, view, and manage daily reminders for tasks, appointments, and medication schedules.
+   - **Objective:** Develop a user-friendly interface to enable elderly individuals to easily add, view, and manage daily reminders for tasks, appointments, health metrics, and medication schedules.
    - **Rationale:** Empowering users to organize their daily activities fosters a sense of independence and reduces stress associated with memory lapses.

 2. **Facilitate Health Data Tracking:**